Opportunities to earn course credit through on-the-job learning

 internships can qualify for academic credit.
 The duties of the position - rather than

 the pay status - dictate whether the job will qualify for course credit.
-SOM encourages
+CBSM encourages

 students to make sure any unpaid position they may accept complies with state and